 How to get divorce in Montana

-In Montana the divorce is called different than in the other states.
-Montana call divorce “the dissolution of marriage”.
-That is why you instead of getting a divorce in Montana you will dissolve your marriage, but in reality this does not change the process at all.
+In Montana divorce is called “the dissolution of marriage”.
+That is why instead of getting a divorce in Montana the interested persons will dissolve their marriage.

-You must arrange a special document which is call Divorce Agreement with your spouse.
-This is a very important document as sometimes couples can not reach an agreement and can’t sign a Divorce agreement. in this case judge will divide all the property on his consideration.
-But when you bring your wishes and desires in a form of Divorce agreement to the court, the judge will consider the division of your property and children based on this document.
-That is why you if you want to divide your property fairly and according to your wishes you need to seat and discuss it with your partner without any fights.
-Then you need to sign this document in the presence of an attorney and next step you take this document to the court.
+The interested person must arrange document that called Divorce Agreement with the spouse.
+This is a very important document as sometimes couples can not reach an agreement and can’t sign a Divorce agreement.
+If spouses cant' agree with each other, in thiscase judge will divide all the property on his consideration.
+But when the interested person bring the wishes and desires in a form of Divorce agreement to the court, the judge will consider the division of the property and children based on this document.

-As it was mentioned below in order to file for dissolution of marriage in montana you or your partner should be a legal resident of Montana state.
-If the court found out that you can not file because you do not have a residency, your petition will not be accepted.
+As it was mentioned below in order to file for dissolution of marriage in Montana the spouses should be legal residents of Montana state.
+If the court found out that the interested person can not file because the interested person do not have a residency, their petition will not be accepted.

-So if you live in Montana for 180 days(6 month) you can file to any court of this state.
+If the interested person lives in Montana for 180 days(6 month) they can file to any court of this state.